English UK Members' Conference & AGM 2023

 - 4 minutes from Fenchurch Street rail and Tower Gateway DLR stations

-The AGM will take place as part of the Members' Conference.
+The English UK AGM takes place as part of the Members' Conference.
 As a hybrid event, it will be simultaneously broadcast on Zoom meeting.
 Whilst the conference is open to all, only the nominated representative (i.e. the primary contact) of a member centre, or their appointed proxy, may vote in the AGM.

 The AGM's purpose is to: